passcod/in-the-pale-darkness-of-dawn/notes/governments.md

-Aside from those three, which are known as "The Big Three" outside of them, there's smaller governments: the Hutt Clan, various Pirate organisations, the Nal Raka criminal empire, Nar Shaddaa, the Corporate Sector, and various independents.
+Aside from those three, which are known as "The Big Three" outside of them, there's smaller governments: the Hutt Clan, various Pirate organisations, the Nal Raka criminal empire, Nar Shaddaa, the Corporate Sector, the Morellian Commonwealth, and many smaller independents.